rtrader58/MS-102T00-Microsoft-365-Administrator/Errata All Learning Paths (Labs).md

-# MS-102T00 Microsoft 365 Administrator - Errata All Learning Paths (Labs)
+# MS-102T00 Microsoft 365 Administrator - Errata All Learning Paths (All Labs)
 # NOTE: ENSURE YOU SELECT SAVE WHEN YOU FINISH THE LABS EACH DAY
 ### Note - To see the entire screen ensure you use the full screen view option